abdullahrizmi14/DAT5902_final_project-1/README.txt

 code1.py:

-    - This is the main code file.
-Includes all my code on functions, importing, transforming the data.
+    - The primary code file containing all functions for importing, transforming, and analysing the data.
-      This is also the file the in which I create my datasets and figures in.

-unit_tests.py:
+    - Generates datasets and figures used in the analysis.

+unit_tests.pyy

-    - The file which contains all my unit tests created.
-They test independent functions whcih can be tested independently
+    - A collection of unit tests for testing independent functions in the project.
+    - Ensures critical components of the project function as expected.

 requirements.txt:

-    - This is a file that circle.ci reads in order to test my unit tests, including the imported libraries I used.
-This was done by running 'pip freeze > requirements.txt' in the terminal of my environment
+    - A list of Python libraries and their versions required to run the project.
+    - Generated using the command: 'pip freeze > requirements.txt'

 data/: